lakshmi-manchikanti/Chess.java.app/README.md

 Development of this extension will be coded in Java and HTML and CSS.

 # Roles
--Deiren Smith
--Lakshmi Narasimha Manchikanti
+-Project Manager: Lakshmi Narasimha Manchikanti -Product Manager: Cecilia Hollingsworth
--Cecillia Hollingsworth
+-QA Analyst: Deiren Smith

 # Release Notes 10/21/24
 - We began the planning for our project.
 We created a github and did research on chess models.
 We also assigned roles.